ikarn-dev/TufToLeetcode/README.md

 - Click the extension icon in your browser toolbar
 - Enter a LeetCode problem title manually
 - View search results with problem details and direct links
-- Access LeetCode database statistics

-### 3. **Context Menu**
-- Select any text on any webpage
-- Right-click and choose "Search [selected text] on LeetCode"
-- The extension popup opens with the selected text pre-filled

 ### 4. **Other Websites**
 - The extension automatically highlights detected LeetCode problem titles